mdellavo/athanor/README.txt

 1.4.1 StampedMixin
 ~~~~~~~~~~~~~~~~~~~
 * Description
-  modified_on columns to a table.
-These columns will updated as needed
+  StampedMixin adds created_on and modified_on columns to a
-  Add StampedMixin to a mapped class to add created_on and
+  table.
+These columns will updated as needed.

 1.4.2 TrackedMixin